The Effect of Interacting Dark Energy on Mass-Temperature Relation in Galaxy Clusters

 The mass-temperature relation can be directly compared with observations.
 This relation has been used to put constraints on modified gravity models.
-For example, using the hydrodynamic simulations, \cite{Hammami-16-74} showed that the M-T relation obtained in modified gravity theories is different from the expectations of the general relativity.
+For example, using the hydrodynamical simulations, \cite{Hammami-16-74} showed that the M-T relation obtained in modified gravity theories is different from the expectations of the general relativity.
 Nevertheless, \cite{DelPopolo:2019oxn} showed that the mass-temperature relation of the $\Lambda$CDM model is similar to that of the f(R) and symmetron models.\\

 The paper is organized as follows.
 Section II briefly presents the interacting dark energy model and specifically, introduces five interacting models on which we concentrate in this study.
 We also obtain the virial theorem for these interacting models.
 Section III is devoted to the mass-temperature relation of galaxy clusters concerning the interaction between dark matter and dark energy.
 Section IV makes a comparison between observational data and obtained M-T relation to study constants of interaction in the five models.
 We summarize and give our final thoughts in Section V.\\